Albion Motors

 Albion Motors was a Scottish automobile and commercial vehicle manufacturer.

 Founded in 1899, Albion Motors was purchased by Leyland Motors in 1951.
-Vehicles continued to be manufactured under the Albion brand until 1972, after which they continued to be produced, but were sold under the Leyland brand.
+Vehicles continued to be manufactured under the Albion brand until 1972.
+After that, they were still produced but sold under the Leyland brand.
 Vehicle production at the former Albion factory in the Scotstoun area of Glasgow, Scotland, continued until 1980.